animalville/Animalville/README.md

 - transfering to outside wallet (for any service provided to community - development, marketing, ...) that was decided in governance procedures
 - burning the tokens.

+#Milestones

+1. Setting the rules
+2. Creating smart contracts to implement the rules
+3. design the animals
+4. Create a webpage where members can interact with animals
+  - implement auctions
+  - animal feeding
+  - pet the animal
+  - feed the animal
+5. Create 3D animals and web based 3D user interface when enough coins to finance it in community wallet

 # Rules